 STORAGE_SIZE is zero.
 For guaranteed restore points,

 STORAGE_SIZE indicates the amount of disk space in the fast recovery area used to retain logs required to guarantee

 DATABASE to that restore point.

 When you are satisfied that you do not need an existing restore point, or when you want to create a restore point with the name of an existing restore point, you can drop the restore point, using the

 DROP RESTORE POINT SQL*Plus statement.
-For example:

 SQL> DROP RESTORE POINT before_app_upgrade; Restore point dropped.

 The same statement is used to drop both normal and guaranteed restore points.

 Normal restore points eventually age out of the control file, even if not explicitly dropped.
 The rules governing retention of restore points in the control file are:

 The most recent 2048 restore points are always kept in the control file, regardless of their age.